ma-laforge/LibPSFC.jl/README.md

 ### Missing Features

-LibPSF.jl does not currently support all the functionnality of the original libpsf library.
+LibPSFC.jl does not currently support all the functionnality of the original libpsf library.
 A few features known to be missing are listed below:

  - Does not support reading "structures" (ex: DC operating point results).
  - Does not support `StructVector`, nor `VectorStruct` (`m_invertstruct`).

 ### Compatibility

-Extensive compatibility testing of LibPSF.jl has not been performed.
+Extensive compatibility testing of LibPSFC.jl has not been performed.
 The module has been tested using the following environment(s):

  - Linux / Julia-0.4.0 (64-bit) / Ubuntu